 The essence of anger is an attempt at empowerment – some would just say an attempt at power and control.
-People naturally want control of their life – and when frustrated often turn to anger as a life too.
+People naturally want control of their life – and when frustrated often turn to anger as a life tool.
 If it works – it is only a short term gain.

 Every business manager or labor union leader has been to at least one seminar on ‘anger in the workplace.’
 Generally these seminars are designed to identify people who bring their anger with them – they were angry before they ever entered the workplace doors.
 Anger is a big issue in modern America.
 A cottage industry has sprung up with Anger Management classes.
 Even Hollywood has made movies around this single issue.
 The spoof with Jack Nicholson and Adam Sandler makes the point of this post.
 One angry act does not make an angry person – and conversely – an angry electorate does not necessarily translate into a political movement.

 How can we distinguish between legitimate anger and the pent up explosive anger of an individual.
 We offer this simple test: Is the demonstrated anger disproportionate to the circumstance?
 Jack Nicholson again offers some useful insight.
 Several years ago Mr. Nicholson was driving in Los Angeles.
 He did something with his car, like cut someone off, and the other driver yelled something at Jack.
-Jack stopped his car, grabbed a convenient gold club, and began to beat the other driver’s car.
+Jack stopped his car, grabbed a convenient golf club, and began to beat the other driver’s car.
 Lawsuits were filed.
 Negotiations ensued.
 An out of court settlement was reached.
 Road Rage is a modern phenomenon and is considered the product of an “angry person.”
 With perhaps legitimate offense, the person acting on Road Rage is considered to be responding disproportionately to the offense.
 The Road Rage Motto is: “Anyone going faster than you is a maniac, anyone going slower is an idiot.”
 All of us recognize road rage when we see it.
 And flipping someone off is different than pounding their car with a tire tool.

 But how about Government Rage.
 When does frustration with government, (either for doing too little or for doing too much) tip the scales to Rage?
 Some people have justifiable anger at some government practices – or lack of practice.
 We have to note that behavior rising to the level of atrocity is value dependent.
 At the top of this writer’s list is the failure to monitor our financial system.
 The devastating economic collapse of the first decade of the 21st Century has earned a prominent place in history.
 Other people have different values – different ideologies – and there is no real right or wrong in prioritizing perceived disaster.
 There is no shortage of issues – take your pick: Iraq, Afghanistan, private business bailout, health care, education, infrastructure maintenance, immigration… The difference is in the expression of anger at the perceived wrong.